 - Sharp blades are safer than dull blades so change the blade often.

-An article by Christine Haynes provides additional insight into rotary cutter safety.
+An article from All People Quilt provides additional insight into rotary cutter safety.

 While it is possible to sharpen a rotary blade, be very careful should you choose to do so.
 Many quilters prefer buying new blades instead of running the risk of hurting themselves while sharpening them.

 Click here for “Two Easy Methods for Sharpening a Rotary Cutter Blade”.

 If you’re so inclined, you’ll find a variety of rotary cutter blade sharpeners here.